PreschoolKindergartenFirst Grade

 Part 3: The Hands-On 'Treasure Bag'

-This bag contains tactile items that are perfect for keeping little hands busy.
+This bag contains tactile items that are perfect for keeping little hands busy, without turning your car into a toy store.

 • Pipe Cleaners or Wikki Stix: Infinitely bendable, totally silent, and mess-free.
 You can sculpt animals, make glasses, or create anything you can imagine.